lordaimer/iris/README.md

 ## Shell Completion

-Automatically generate completion scripts for your shell. (automated install is currently supported on Windows platforms only)
+Automatically generate and install completion scripts for your shell.
+You can also generate the completion script manually and install it yourself with `iris completions <SHELL>` command.

 ```bash
 iris completions install